tsackton/taelgar/Worldbuilding/Background/Cleenseau History Notes.md

 In spring DR 1647, during the darkest period of the Third Hobgoblin War, Cleenseau is sacked and conqueored by the hobgoblins.
 The entire population is put to death, and the hobgoblins massively fortify it as a "beachhead" on the north side of the Enst from which many raids are launched.
 In particular, the build a hillfort on top of the old Sembaran garrison, and a wall that incorporates the Crossroads Inn, which is used as a headquarters and feasting hall.
 The entire area around Cleenseau is depopulated as either hobgoblin raids kill people or they flee to safer places.

-In the spring of DR 1649, Cece reconqueors the town and it is a large staging spot for military campaigns to the south, but no population returns.
+In the early spring of DR 1649, Cece reconqueors the town and it is a large staging spot for military campaigns to the south, but no population returns.
 In DR 1651 Cece gives the lordship of Cleenseau to one of her young army captains, [[Reginald Essford]] in honor of his heroic service, and he builds [[Essford Manor]] on the ruins of the hobgoblin fortifications.

 The Stonebridges return, and the Crossroads Inn (still standing, having been used as a hobgoblin headquarters) is cleansed and returned to service as an inn.

 Over the 1650s the wall is rebuild, and the garrison reestablished, and the [[Reginald Essford]] manages the place well and Cleenseau thrives, and grows.

+### Periods and Rulers

+* Before DR 1425: Lightly populated / Sembaran
+* DR 1425 - DR 1427: Avatus rules, population enslaved
+* DR 1427 - DR 1546: Sembaran, interior town, safe, no garrison
+* DR 1546 - DR 1595: Sembara, increasingly fortified, 1st walls built in this period
+* DR 1595 - DR 1602: Major army garrison for Second Hobgoblin War
+* DR 1602 - DR 1645: Sembara, still a major fortification
+* DR 1645 - DR 1648: Shattered Ice 3rd war - pop put to death
+* DR 1648 - DR 1651: Army garrison but tents, not rebuilt
+* DR 1651 - present day: Rebuilt under the Essford family

+### Some Specific Buildings

+* The Crossroads Inn was built in 1332 and survived Avatus and the Shattered Ice Clan.
+It was used as a place to help humans escape from Avatus during the
+* The military garrison was built in three stages.
+The 'old fort' dates to the 1550s, 'Elaine's fort' dates to the 1590s and was built for the 2nd hobgoblin war, and the 'new fort' dates to the 1650s when the garrison was reduced
+* Smith's Way was originally part of the halfling land grant and attached to the Crossroads Inn.
+A few of the buildings are likely connected by the old secret tunnels
+* The old wall went from the North Gate south-east across what is now Essford Manor.
+Much of the wall to the east is still called the old wall.
+This was first built in the 1550s and repaired many times
+* The new wall was built in 1655 - 1659 after the construction of Essford Manor.
+The River Gate was newly built, replacing the old South Gate, and the North Gate replaced the old Farmer's Gate.
+Much of the stones from the South Gate were used to built the archway and door to the Garrison Quarter along Char Street
+* Two major military forts no longer exist:
+	* The main garrison of the Sembaran army from 1550 - 1645 was built around where Essford Manor and Underhill are.
+The 'old fort' was a secondary garrison built around the wall, more of a gatehouse than anything else
+	* In 1646-1647 the Shattered Ice Clan built a motte on top of, and incorporating, the old Sembaran fortifications.
+Two towers were built before the motte, and the motte buried them, and then additional fortificaitons were built over the motte
+* Essford Manor was built in 1651 - 1660 in a couple of stages, on top of the old hobgoblin motte
+* Underhill was the ruins of the old sembaran and hobgoblin forts and not very well built up until the 1670s and 1680s when the population started to grow  many of the buildings incorporate stones from the old forts
+* Most of the nicer buildings in the garrison quarter date to the 1550s - 1590s and were converted from various garrison buildings in the 1660s.
+Land grants of relatively large and intact buildings was a key way [[Reginald Essford]] grew the town rapidly
+* [[The Bandit’s End]] was built in the 1650s originally to house laborers working on rebuilding the town It was converted to an inn in the 1660s
+* [[The Fox’s Flagon]] was built in 1689 as a business venture
+* [[The River’s Blessing]] was built in 1709 after a bad flood damaged the other two outside the wall inns, originally as a temporary venture by halflings but it was then sold to the current owner in 1710